Linaro/website/legal/README.md

 To achieve these aims, Linaro follows the code of practice recommended by the UK Information Commissioner under section 51 of the Data Protection Act 1998.

 We are committed to safeguarding the privacy of users of web sites operated by or on behalf of Linaro™ Limited (together “Linaro Website”).
 This statement explains how We collect, use and safeguard Data (defined below) you provide when using a Linaro Website.
-This statement forms part of and is incorporated into the [Terms and Conditions of Use](https://connect.linaro.org/legal/).
+This statement forms part of and is incorporated into the [Terms and Conditions of Use](#t_and_cs){:.hashLink}.
 Any personal information which may be collected from a Linaro Website will be treated in accordance with this privacy policy, the Data Protection Act 1998, as amended and other applicable laws.
 For the purposes of the Data Protection Act 1998, the data controller is Linaro Limited, a company registered in England and Wales with company number 07180318 (hereinafter “We/Us/Our”).
 Registered office address: Harston Mill Royston Rd Harston Cambridge CB22 7GG.
 Linaro Limited is a private limited company.

 By using a Linaro Website, you consent to the collection and use of your information in the manner and for the purposes set out below.